nathanenglehart/nathanenglehart.github.io/cv.md

 #### Oberlin College and Conservatory (September 2021 - Present)

-Since 2021 I have worked as a <strong>Peer Tutor</strong> for Statistics, Chinese language, Data Structures, System Programming, and Discrete Mathematics.
+Since 2021 I have worked as a <strong>Peer Tutor</strong> for Statistics, Data Structures, System Programming, and Discrete Mathematics.

 ### Awards